Please note that by continuing to use this site you consent to the terms of our

 Devices\Managed devices page

-The Managed devices tab shows each device’s status and alerts, OS, group membership and policy, along with security product installed, patch status, and last-seen date.
-Using the buttons and menus in the top right-hand corner, you can run various tasks on selected computers, such as restarting, scanning, resolving alerts and changing group membership or policy.
+The Managed devices tab shows each device’s status and alerts, OS, group membership and policy, along with AV status, patch status, and last-seen date.
+Additional items (e.g. IP address, Backup, VPN) can be added by clicking on the Manage columns button on the right-hand end of the table header.
+Using the buttons and menus in the top right-hand corner, you can run various tasks on selected computers, such as restarting, scanning, updating, resolving alerts and changing group membership or policy.
 The Groups button lets you create new groups, to which policies can be assigned.
 The three boxes in the top left-hand corner of the page show the number of devices with red, amber and green status, thus providing an overview of how many need attention.

 Device details pane